RasaHQ/rasa/docs/running-rasa-with-docker.rst

 Adding a Custom Tracker Store
 -----------------------------

 By default all conversations are saved in memory.
-This mean that all conversations are lost as soon as you restart Rasa.
+This means that all conversations are lost as soon as you restart the Rasa server.
-If you want to persist your conversations, you can use different :ref:`tracker_store`.
+If you want to persist your conversations, you can use a different :ref:`tracker_store`.

 Using MongoDB as Tracker Store